 Fortunately, the vast majority of scams and unpleasant situations can be avoided by practicing these 3 simple rules:

-Vancamper includes its own secure messaging system for communicating between buyers/sellers.
-You do not need to hand out personal information such as your e-mail address to communicate on our platform.
+Vancamper uses its own safe and secure messaging system, which helps protect people using our platform from scams and fraud.
+You do not need to hand out personal information such as your e-mail address or phone to communicate on our platform.

 You can protect yourself by looking out for these suspicious behaviors: